 Final grades may not be appealed except in cases where the student feels a calculation error may have occurred.
 Appeals must be made first to the instructor within 10 calendar days of the semester following the grade in question.
-After this period, no administrative remedy exists.
+If not resolved with the instructor, see the Dean of Instruction.
+After the 10-day period, no administrative remedy exists.